Zzoe00Y/YESlingo/README.md

 ## Entities

 The primary entities within the application include:
-* User: Base class for all users with basic profile information and preferred language.
+* User: Base class for all users with basic profile information and preferred language.\
-* TranslationHistory: Represents a record of past translations, containing details such as source text and translated text.
+* TranslationHistory: Represents a record of past translations, containing details such as source text and translated text.\
-* PhraseBookEntry: Represents an entry in the user's phrasebook, containing a saved phrase and its translation.
 * ChatMessage: Represents messages exchanged in the chatbot feature.

 ## Use Cases